-As we move into the 2024-2025 school year, it is clear that maximizing vaccination rates within the Hampshire College Early Learning Center community represents the best and most effective means to limit the spread of Covid-19.
-After consulting with the Hampshire College Covid Response Team and Senior Leadership, we have determined that the HCELC will require all enrolled children to be vaccinated against Covid-19 for the 2024-2025 school year, and until further notice.
+As we move into the 2025-2026 school year, it is clear that maximizing vaccination rates within the Hampshire College Early Learning Center community represents the best and most effective means to limit the spread of Covid-19.
+The CDC recommends that young children ages 6 months and older be vaccinated with annual Covid-19 and Flu vaccines: COVID-19 vaccine and an annual flu vaccine.